buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ControllerTypeProgrammable.md

 # Pset_ControllerTypeProgrammable

 Properties for Discrete Digital Control (DDC) or programmable logic controllers.
-HISTORY: Added in IFC4.
+HISTORY: Added in <!-- end of definition -->IFC4.

 ## Comments